Why Craniosacral Therapy?

 In my mid-20s I experienced craniosacral therapy as a case study for a friend and it became the most effective form of treatment for my body when dealing with injuries and emotional issues.
 As a dance artist I am fascinated by the body, and always work with the health that is available for my clients.
 Craniosacral therapy and my movement and dance practice are closely entwined.

 I began my formal training at CTET, the Craniosacral Therapy Educational Trust in London in 2018 with an initial introductory course.
-I then took the Living Anatomy course and subsequently the practitioner training programme.
-I worked in the low cost student clinic treating members of the public, treated over 250 people as practice clients in my home as well as completed intense study and training over the course of the seminars.
-I completed additional training in October 2021 in working with pregnancy, mothers and babies led by Ian Wright and Mary Bolingbroke.
-I completed a second training in working with pregnancy, mothers and babies in March 2022 led by Sarah Nesling and Penel Meredith.
+I then took the Living Anatomy course and subsequently the practitioner training programme, graduating in 2021.
+I completed training in October 2021 and 2024 in working with pregnancy, mothers and babies led by Ian Wright and Mary Bolingbroke, and training in working with pregnancy, mothers and babies in March 2022 led by Sarah Nesling and Penel Meredith.

 Further professional training has included Headaches and Migraines; Sleep; Reseach in Cranial Therapy, Brian Isbell for ICrA; Waking Up The Body, Skills for Dissociation, Steve Haines; The Significance of Polyvagal Theory for Touch and Somatic Therapies, Dr Stephen Porges; Death and Dying, Mary Bolingbroke.
-Potency, Perception & Presence, Ian Wright; Birth energy: igniting our will to live, Katherine Uljeka; Palpation Skills, Mary Bolingbroke and Sarah Nesling; The Flowering of Potential, working with neurodiversity, Ian Wright.
+Potency, Perception & Presence, Ian Wright; Birth energy: igniting our will to live, Katherine Uljeka; Palpation Skills, Mary Bolingbroke and Sarah Nesling; The Flowering of Potential, working with neurodiversity, Ian Wright; Working with Ancestral and Collective Trauma, Mary Bolingbroke and ongoing podcasts, talks, supervision, mentoring and coaching.

 I welcome clients seeking treatment for a wide variety of conditions, those exploring personal development and those wanting to maintain optimal health and vitality.